MarchettoFrancesco/MarchettoFrancesco/README.md

 Student
 -----------------

-👨‍🎓 I have a Bachelor Degree in Internet Of Things, Machine Learning and big data at the University of Udine I am currently enrolled in a Master Degree in Artificial Intelligence and CyberSecurity at University of Udine and University of Klagenfurt
+👨‍🎓 I have a Bachelor Degree in Internet Of Things, Machine Learning and big data at the University of Udine, I did an Erasmus in Gothenburg, Sweden for a semester
+I am currently enrolled in a Master Degree in Artificial Intelligence and CyberSecurity at University of Udine and University of Klagenfurt

 👀 I’m interested in AI for the medical field, big passion for hardware and finance